 Ethics & Human Rights Issues in the Space Sector

-Our vision is to identify how space technology can best contribute to the realization of the United Nation’s objectives on Human Rights and the Sustainable Development Goals.
-At the same time, the project group will be a platform for the diversity of peoples who make up the space sector in order to help shape its development to be representative of all humanity.
+Our vision is to identify how space technology can best contribute to the realization of the United Nations objectives on Human Rights and the Sustainable Development Goals.
+At the same time, the project group will be a platform for empowerment and justice from the perspective of the diverse peoples who make up the modern space sector in order to help shape its development to be representative of all humanity.

 Current Project Group Themes

 - The intersection of non-Earth activities and ethics

 - The intersection of Earthly activities and space technology

 - Intersectional diversity and equity in the space sector

 - Fundamental Human Rights, SDGs, and Space Technology

 - Planetary Exploration and Ethics

 Outer space as a place of endeavour for human activity is growing, as are the interactions between space technology and issues of human rights and ethics.